 It looked like a strong wind could take it out.

 “I got nothing.”
 I squinted, studying the upstairs windows, rocking back on my heels.
 A couple strands of dark hair escaped my tight bun and swept into my line of vision.
 I pushed them aside and planted on my helmet.

-Chief O’Brien and Captain Patterson set off for the side of the building.
+Captain Patterson and Burke set off for the side of the building.
 Their boots crunched across the dry grass as they trampled through the unkempt growth.
 The reflective tapes on their gear glinted when they inched out of light’s reach.

 Next to me, Moretti huffed a sigh.
 “It’s hot as shit out here and we’re sweating our asses off over a prank call.”

 “Wouldn’t be the first time,” Davis said.
 He wiped a sleeve over his pale, bald forehead and replaced his helmet.